paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-077-peonage-slavery-and-trafficking-in-persons.md

 (2) In this subsection, a “criminal action” includes investigation and prosecution and is pending until final adjudication in the trial court.

-**(c)** No action may be maintained under this section unless it is commenced not later than 10 years after the cause of action arose.
+**(c)** No action may be maintained under this section unless it is commenced not later than the later of—

+(1) 10 years after the cause of action arose; or

+(2) 10 years after the victim reaches 18 years of age, if the victim was a minor at the time of the alleged offense.

 ### Statutory Notes

 #### Amendments
+2015—Subsec. (c).
+Pub.
+L. 114–22 substituted “not later than the later of—” for “not later than 10 years after the cause of action arose.” and added pars.
+(1) and (2).

 2008—Subsec. (a).
 Pub.
 L. 110–457, § 221(2)(A), struck out “of section 1589, 1590, or 1591” after “victim of a violation” and inserted “(or whoever knowingly benefits, financially or by receiving anything of value from participation in a venture which that person knew or should have known has engaged in an act in violation of this chapter)” after “perpetrator”.

 Subsec. (c).
 Pub.
 L. 110–457, § 221(2)(B), added subsec. (c).